 - Be careful what you post to social media and company websites, especially job duties and descriptions, hierarchical information, and out-of-office details.

 - Be suspicious of requests for secrecy or pressure to take action quickly.

 - Consider additional IT and financial security procedures, including the implementation of a two-step verification process.
-For example: